amyimckean/DecoratorAssignment/README.md

 Usage
 ---------------------
-Project implements a decorator pattern in the form of schedules and adding to schedules.
-It includes a print out to the project output and also included a host of unit tests that can be run with the included junit and hamcrest jars.
+This project creates the tools to create schedules in printable form by utilizing a decorator pattern.
+It includes a print out to the project output of pre-created values.
+It also includes unit tests that can be run with the included junit and hamcrest jars.

 Requirements
 ---------------------